neilk/octopress-flickr/README.md

 Clone or otherwise obtain the files in this repository on your system.
 Copy or move the `.rb` and `.scss` files into similar containing directories in your Octopress instance.

+## Flickr API Key and Secret

+You're going to need to obtain a [Flickr API key and secret](http://www.flickr.com/services/developer/api/).

+Then, you'll need to ensure that they are in the environment variables `FLICKR_API_KEY` and `FLICKR_API_SECRET`, before you run `rake generate`.

 ## Arguments

 On Flickr, the id of the image is easily obtained from the URL.
 In this case the id is '3696071951'.